 Concerned installing composite decking is more challenging than wood?
 Don’t be.
 Depending on the deck board profile and fastener pairing you choose, TimberTech decking is very similar to installing traditional pressure-treated lumber.
 No new tools or new skillsets required.

 See for yourself what it’s like to install TimberTech decking by exploring our install videos.

 Considering a railing for your deck?
 While decks that are less than 30” off the ground often don’t require a railing (depending on local code requirements), adding one will give you an attractive, safe perimeter.

 For a railing suited to easy deck ideas, choose Impression Rail Express® aluminum railing which features a panelized railing system where the balusters come attached together as a panel.
 This means you can install an entire panel of balusters in the pre-frilled holes in the top and bottom rails at once, rather than fastening each baluster individually.

 Get Up Close With Your TimberTech Decking Options

 With the insight and easy deck ideas you need for your project, you’re ready to dive into your decking options from TimberTech.
-Order free samples of your favorite deck board colors to get a better sense of what hue will look best in your space.
+Order free samples of your favorite deck board colors to get a better sense of what hue will look best in your space and match your deck design.
 Be sure to place the samples outside and observe them throughout the day as they experience different lighting to help you determine which you like best.